florentpoujol/superpowers-game-flang-plugin/readme.md

     npm install sup-flang-plugin

-The name of the vendors in the `app/plugins/` folder actually don't matter, but the plugin folders must be inside a vendor's folder.
+Note that the name of the vendors in the `app/plugins/` folder actually don't matter, it can be `node_modules`.

-So feel free to `npm install` plugins directly inside `app/plugins/` so that they are actually intalled in `app/plugins/node_modules/`.

 ## Quick reference